Caleb S.

 Citing a Chapter in an Edited Book:

 Citing a chapter in an edited book is different from citing a chapter in the first edition book.
-When making the citation, the number of the edition is also added along with other information.
-It includes the main title of the book, its author, and the date of publication.
+When making the citation, the number of the edition is also added after the main title of the book and its author.
+This is followed by the date of publication.

 When making the footnote of such a source, follow the following format: